Application Process for First-Year Students

 - Visual Art Portfolio.
 You must submit 15-20 images and/or up to 10 minutes of time-based work.
 Visit Portfolio Requirements.

-Additional details on application requirements and deadlines for first-year students are available on the Tufts Undergraduate Admissions site.
+Additional details on application requirements and deadlines, including information on optional application materials such as standardized testing and alumni interviews, for first-year students are available on the Tufts Undergraduate Admissions site.

 Application and Portfolio Deadlines